 To enable the social search integration your Administrator would need to confirm consent to store social profiles and images to allow you to do this.
-If this is enabled, you first need to connect your Facebook and/or Twitter account to Capsule.
+If this is enabled, you first need to connect your Twitter account to Capsule.
 You can do this by clicking on your username in the top menu bar, select My Preferences, then choose Social Integrations and follow the steps.

 With the Social Search integration enabled Capsule uses a service called ClearBit to match contact data with social network profiles.

 As well as Twitter, Capsule may also find social profile images from Gravatar, Flickr and GitHub.